Grace Chanda: Madrid CFF, 2022–2024

-Orlando Pride, 2024–
+Orlando Pride, 2024–2025

 On 30 May 2024, Orlando Pride of the National Women's Soccer League announced the signing of Chanda as a free agent until 2025 with an option for 2026.
 She was scheduled to join the club following the conclusion of the 2024 Paris Olympics.
 However, she was placed on the Season Ending Injury list in August after suffering a ruptured quadriceps tendon in her right leg while on international duty.
 Orlando filed a grievance with FIFA against the Football Association of Zambia for "failing to provide a reasonable standard of care for player health and safety" after Chanda was asked to continue training and playing during Zambia's opening match of the Olympics while injured.

 After recovering from her injury, Chanda made her NWSL debut on 19 April 2025, coming on in a 1–0 loss to the Washington Spirit as a second-half substitute.
 On 2 September 2025, she recorded her first start with the Pride in a CONCACAF W Champions Cup match against Alajuelense.
+She made 7 appearances across all competitions in her tenure with Orlando before mutually departing from the club in January 2026.

+Querétaro, 2026–

+On 7 January 2026, Mexican club Querétaro announced that they had signed Chanda.